-Let’s find out in our real life review whether the J6+ is convincing enough to make its place in the densely crowded market of mid-tier phones.
+Let’s find out in our real-life review whether the J6+ is convincing enough to make its place in the densely crowded market of mid-tier phones.

 On the left side, you get a volume buttons separated by a space and on the lower portion of the phone, two SIM trays, one of which only sport a SIM while the other has a slot for microSD card along with SIM 2 slot.

-The phone is too big and thick to manage with one hand and you will need to employ both hands to operate this device.
+The phone is too big and thick to manage with one hand, and you will need to employ both hands to operate this device.

-The Galaxy J6+ comes with 6-inches of IPS LCD display with a resolution of only 720 x 1480 pixels which is quite disappointing given the price of the smartphone.
-Many other phones like P20 Lite or the Oppo F7 Youth. in the same price segment offer 1080p screen resolution which makes Galaxy J6+ a rather unattractive device.
+The Galaxy J6+ comes with 6-inches of IPS LCD display with a resolution of only 720 x 1480 pixels, which is quite disappointing given the price of the smartphone.
+Many other phones like P20 Lite or the Oppo F7 Youth in the same price segment offer 1080p screen resolution, which makes Galaxy J6+ a rather unattractive device.

 Despite the lower resolution, the screen looks vibrant and vivid but lacks sharpness.
 On the positive side, the phone’s screen is bright enough to use under sunlight, and colors do pop nicely.
 Even in direct sunlight, the videos are punchy and easily visible.

-Almost every other manufacturer is going from densely congested skin towards a subtle and stock Android like experience which not only looks clean but is also less heavy on the phone’s resources as compared to the app-packed skins.
+Almost every other manufacturer is going from densely congested skin towards a subtle and stock Android-like experience, which not only looks clean but is also less heavy on the phone’s resources as compared to the app-packed skins.

-A secure folder is also present like the one we usually see in Huawei phone as the ‘Safe.’
+A secure folder is also present like the one we usually see in Huawei’s phone as the ‘Safe.’
 You can put your important files here and secure them with a lock.
 Other than that, the software is heavily customizable.
 From icon packs to wallpapers and fonts, you can find everything that will transform your phone screen’s look into something different entirely.

 Samsung has its own version of the mobile assistant known as Bixby.
 Personally, I would prefer Google Assistant any day.
-The AI on Bixby has much room for improvement along with its integration to different platforms.
+The AI on Bixby has much room for improvement, along with its integration to different platforms.

-Performance & Battery
+Performance and Battery

-The Galaxy J6+ packs a Snapdragon 425 chipset.
+The Galaxy J6 Plus packs a Snapdragon 425 chipset.
 Adreno 308 GPU backs up the processor for graphics processing.
-A RAM of 3GB along with 32 GB internal memory sits in the heart of the phone.
+A RAM of 3GB, along with 32 GB internal memory, sits in the heart of the phone.

 Sadly the said spec sheet is not enough to justify the price of the phone.
 Other phones like the P20 Lite and even the last year’s Mate 10 Lite had better chipset than the J6+.